For all of the single pringles out there, don’t fret; Singles Day is a day to treat yourself.

 Singles Day, also known as Bachelor’s Day, is a day for singles to celebrate themselves.
 It was first popularized in China, then South East Asia, and now companies all over the world recognize it as a day to celebrate within their marketing tactics.
 It is generally celebrated on the 11th of November.
 Alibaba, a China-based eCommerce company, saw sales hit $78 billion in 2020 – about 10 times more than when they started doing Single Day Sales in 2009.

-2) Vans uses a dynamic banner to greet customers with
+2) Vans greets customers with a dynamic banner

 Research has shown that you have 50 milliseconds to grab a customer’s attention before they click away from your website.
 With how crowded our inboxes are nowadays, there’s no doubt that time is similarly short within email marketing.